MohamedHussein736/Camera-Lidar-Projection/README.md

 # Camera-Lidar-Projection
-Tutorial for how to project Lidar pointcloud on Aamera frame using KITTI dataset.
+Tutorial for how to project Lidar pointcloud on Camera frame using KITTI dataset.